 If you use a wheelchair, walker, cane or have other problems with using steps, home accessibility is important to you.
 The federal government sets standards for some accessible housing programs.
 While these programs generally meet the needs of most people, your own accessibility needs may be different.

 Fair Housing Act Standards

 Both privately owned and publicly assisted housing, regardless of whether they are rental or for sale units, must meet the accessibility requirements of the Fair Housing Act when they are located in a building of four or more units and built for first occupancy after March 13, 1991.
-Covered multifamily dwellings are: 1. all dwelling units in buildings containing four or more dwelling units if such buildings have one or more elevators, and 2. all ground floor dwelling units in other buildings containing four or more units.
+Covered multifamily dwellings are: 1. all dwelling units in buildings containing four or more dwelling units if such buildings have one or more elevators, and 2. all ground floor dwelling units in buildings containing four or more units that do not have an elevator.
 The standards guide architects and developers in creating physically accessible entrances to buildings, bathrooms, kitchens, flooring, light switches, appliances and other features.
 According to the Fair Housing Act Design Guide, “The Fair Housing Act is intended to place “modest accessibility requirements on covered multifamily dwellings ….
 These modest requirements will be incorporated into the design of new buildings, resulting in features which do not look unusual and will not add significant additional costs” (House Report 7112 at 25 and 18).
-Fair Housing units are not fully accessible, nor are they purported to be; however, new multifamily housing built to comply with the Guidelines will be a dramatic improvement over units built in the past.”
+Fair housing units are not fully accessible, nor are they purported to be; however, new multifamily housing built to comply with the guidelines will be a dramatic improvement over units built in the past.”